mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ### Ops Manager API Access Token _REQUIRED_

 Within Ops Manager, an Organisation-level API token must be created with the `Organisation Owner` privilege (WIP) for the organisation that is going to be used for MongoDB deployments.
 The MongoDB [documentation](https://docs.opsmanager.mongodb.com/current/tutorial/manage-programmatic-api-keys/#create-an-api-key-in-an-organization) explains how to create an Organisational-level API token (key pair).
+Ensure that the CIDR range that will be used by the Kubernetes Operator is included in the API Access List.

 The following illustrates how to create the Kubernetes secret for the access token: